Adolis García Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.93 team ERA that ranks seventh across all MLB pitching staffs.
+- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.93).

-- Twins pitchers combine to rank 16th in baseball in home runs given up (155 total, 1.2 per game).
+- Twins pitchers combine to allow 160 total home runs at a rate of 1.2 per game (to rank 15th in baseball).

-- In his last time out on Wednesday against the Milwaukee Brewers, the righty threw five innings, allowing two earned runs while surrendering two hits.
+- In his last appearance on Saturday against the Texas Rangers, the right-hander tossed five innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.